ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 - Range : [true | false]
 - Mandatory : No
 - Setting Range : Session
-- Description : 질의문에서 내셔널 캐릭터셋을 가지는 상수 문자열의 사용 여부를 결정한다. true는 내셔널 캐릭터셋을 가지는 상수 문자열을 사용하고 false는 사용하지 않는다.
+- Description : This setting determines whether constant strings with national character sets are used in queries. "true" indicates that constant strings with national character sets are used, while "false" indicates that they are not used.

 ###### password

-- Default Value : 없음
+- Default Value : N/A
-- Range : 데이터베이스 사용자 비밀번호
+- Range : Database user password
 - Mandatory : Yes
 - Setting Range : N/A
-- Description : Altibase 서버에 접속할 데이터베이스 사용자의 비밀번호를 입력한다.
+- Description : This property holds the password associated with the database user connecting to the Altibase server.

 ###### persist security info